hweecat/hweecat.github.io/talks.md

 I am currently selectively available for discussion on potential talks and collaborations on the following topics:

-1. Change-Aware Dimensional Data Modeling in the Modern Data Stack
+1. Data Processing and Dimensional Data Modeling in the Modern Data Stack
+2. Parallel and Asynchronous Programming for Data Science
-2. Machine Learning Operations in Digital Banking
+3. Machine Learning Operations in Digital Banking
-3. AI + Data Engineering
+4. AI + Data Engineering
-4. Emotional Regulation for Technical Leaders
+5. Emotional Regulation for First-Time Technical Leaders

 Please [reach out to me](mailto:hello@ongchinhwee.com?subject=Speaker%20Request) if you would like to collaborate and sponsor my next conference talk.